 The complex conjugate

+The complex conjugate of a complex number is the number with an equal real part and an imaginary part that is equal in magnitude but opposite in sign.
+So, for example, the complex conjugate of a + bi is a - bi.
 To obtain the complex conjugate (or just conjugate) of a complex number, all you need to do is change the sign of the imaginary part of the complex number.
-So, the conjugate of the complex number z = x + yi can be expressed as follows:
+The conjugate of the complex number z = x + yi can be expressed as shown below.
+Note that the conjugate of the complex number is indicated by placing a bar, usually called an overbar (although the formal term is vinculum), over the name of the complex number.

 z = x - yi